yhongsen/hongsen/content/pages/travel/china/china-2014.md

 photos: ../../../galleries/travel/china-2014.yaml
 ---

-The wonderful city and landscape views of Beijing, Tibet, Yangtze River, Hunan Province, and Shanghai.
+The wonderful city and landscape views of Beijing, Tibet, the Yangtze River, Hunan Province, and Shanghai.
 Some of my favorite memories were from exploring the Beijing skyline after a huge rainstorm that left the skies clear for several days.